shabin5785/react-notes/Notes_1.md

 url="/" c="home" and url="/abcd" Now / page will be matched when we go to both address if exact is false.
 But home component will be passed url "/" as its was caused the component to load. path is the path value expression used in router.
 Match has a parameter isexact, which is true when url and path is same.
 In above example of "/abcd" it will be false when address is "/abcd" as url and path is  not exact match.
+Params is the url parameters ( or route parameters)